 When the clocks went back pre-kids we looked forward to dark & cosy Autumnal evenings in and an extra hour in bed in the morning.
 Now of course things are a little different and whilst we might be able to get everyone into bed a little earlier than usual, we can also guarantee that they will be up a good hour earlier too!

 We all know that sleep can be tricky at the best of times for some children (and probably most toddlers).
-We have a real mix of sleepers in our homes - from 7 year olds who nod off quickly and need to be woken every morning to stubborn 2 year olds who refuse to let their head hit the pillow, plus everything in between!
+We have a real mix of sleepers in our homes - from 9 year olds with busy minds at night to 7 year olds who nod off quickly and need to be woken every morning to stubborn 2 year olds who refuse to let their head hit the pillow, plus everything in between!
 With that in mind, we have pulled together some of our tried and trusted methods and tips for calmer evenings and better bedtimes.
 From yoga to audible and a cup of bedtime tea for kids, we’ve got it all covered.

 1) When the crew are feeling a little wound up post-school and need to reign in that nervous energy and gain some calm and focus, we love a Cosmic Kids Yoga session.
 It’s great to have something that balances movement and mindfulness and resets them for the evening.
-The lovely Jaime has curated everything from Frozen to Harry Potter themed routines so there is something for everyone – though we would recommend one of the bedtime yoga videos for full wind down vibes.
+The lovely Jaime has created everything from Minecraft to Going on a Bear Hunt themed routines so there is something for everyone – though we would recommend one of the bedtime yoga videos for full wind down vibes.

-3) Our two eldest Wildlings were gifted Bloom & Blossom Pillow Spray by Santa in their stockings a couple of years back and it has now become a bit of a ritual at bedtimes.
-They love that their products are Roald Dahl themed and decorated with gorgeous Quentin Blake illustrations.
-The BFG’s Pillow Spray has been a great hit here.
-We’re loving their recent re-brand too!
+3) Our two eldest Wildlings were gifted Bloom & Blossom Pillow Spray by Santa in their stockings a few years back and pillow spray has now become a bit of a ritual at bedtimes.
+The little people love that the Bloom & Blossom products are Roald Dahl themed and decorated with gorgeous Quentin Blake illustrations.
 We’ve also had fun making our own aromatherapy concoctions to help us relax, by filling pulse point rollerball bottles with combinations of lavender, sandalwood and camomile oils.